objectliteral/teachingJS/chapters/04_functions/07_constructors.md

 console.log(d0); // undefined
 typeof d0; // 'object'
 ```
 The `Date` constructor is especially interesting: Its prototype is a `Date` object with the information `Invalid Date`.
 When the constructor is invoked (without `new`, but with `apply`), it returns a string representation of the current date.
 This string fails the condition in the return statement and thus `that` is returned which still holds the invalid date.
-So the new object is an object, but that is logged as `undefined` to the console.
+So the new object is an object, but it logs `undefined` to the console.

 The above version of `create` does work with the `Array` and `RegExp` constructors, but the wrappers for primitive values and the `Date` constructor are not.

-While you should not really you the wrapper objects anyway, there is no way around a `Date` object.
+While you should not really use the wrapper objects anyway, there is no way around a `Date` object.
 The best solution is probably, to catch this special case.
 ```javascript
 Function.prototype.create = function () {
     if (this === Date) {